andrewsb8/DROP/README.md

 After compilation, you can export the path to the DROP executable to use the tool without the ```./```.

+### Known Issues

+- Order of command line arguments may not be memory safe because of the way argp was implemented

-NOTE: files in 'results' cannot be currently replicated by compiling from source.
-The c files used for completing those analyses are in 'src/run' and are currently being refactored into the new code.
+NOTE: files in 'src/archive/results' cannot be currently replicated by compiling from source.
+The c files used for completing those analyses are in 'src/archive/run' and are currently being refactored into the new code.
 The code and results are being preserved until testing shows the results are reproducible after refactoring is completed.